India's IT Landscape — Why Now?

 |---|---|

-| Share Transfer Restrictions | Right of First Refusal (ROFR), lock-in periods for founders — critical for investor negotiations |
+| Share Transfer Restrictions | Right of First Refusal (ROFR), lock-in periods for founders — critical for investor negotiations. |

-| ESOP / Stock Option Pool | Enables issuance of Employee Stock Option Plans — essential for attracting top tech talent |
+| ESOP / Stock Option Pool | Enables Employee Stock Option Plans — essential for attracting top tech talent. |

-| Drag-along / Tag-along Rights | Standard investor protection clauses for venture-backed IT companies |
+| Drag-along / Tag-along Rights | Standard investor protection clauses for venture-backed IT companies. |

-| Reserved Matters / Investor Rights | Investor consent for key decisions — needed when onboarding angel/VC investors |
+| Reserved Matters | Investor consent for key decisions — required when onboarding angel / VC investors. |

-| Anti-Dilution Provisions | Protects investors from dilution in down rounds — negotiated at investment stage |
+| Anti-Dilution Provisions | Protects investors from dilution in down rounds — negotiated at investment stage. |

-| Board Composition | Defines director appointment/removal rights — important for founder control post-funding |
+| Board Composition | Defines director appointment/removal rights — critical for founder control post-funding. |

 Post-Incorporation Registrations